dilina-r/rl-rec/README.md

 - The `run_preprocess.sh` script includes all the commands to generate the data-splits for the three datasets (Yoochoose, RetailRocket, Diginetica) using both the *GRU4Rec-protocol* and *SQN-protocol* protocols.
 Before running the script, provide the directory paths of the raw datasets into the respective parameters as instructed in the file comments.

+> [!NOTE]
+> It is recommended to run the preprocess scripts in the `tf1` python environment.
+This is to avoid errors with the SQN-framework models, that may occur loading dataset files processed with newer versions of the `pandas` package.

 # 4. Running the Code

+### GRU4Rec, NARM and RL-methods

-- To run each algorithm, please run the respective scipts provided, in the respective conda environments.
+- To run each algorithm, follow the commands in the scipts provided.
+Make sure to run the commands in the respective conda environments.

     ```
     bash run_gru4rec.sh